Eastchester coach who was terminated last week spotted at school basketball tryouts - NewsBreak

 I-95 in New Rochelle reopens following tractor-trailer rollover

-A tractor-trailer rollover snarled traffic in Westchester County on southbound I-95 this morning.
 Police say the crash happened around 3:25 a.m. near exit 17 in New Rochelle.

-The crash blocked the right and center lanes and traffic is going slowly by in the left lane.
-The truck was uprighted and all lanes reopened by 6 a.m.
+Bronx rappers Ice Spice, Lil TJay take part in Thanksgiving meal giveaway

+Ice Spice and Lil TJay took part in a meal giveaway at Fordham University.

 rew-online.com